sa4s-serc/HarmonE/index.md

 ## Why HarmonE Matters

-HarmonE proves that machine learning systems can be both effective and sustainable.
+HarmonE demonstrates that machine learning systems can be both effective and sustainable.
 Instead of retraining on a fixed schedule, it adapts only when needed.
 This reduces energy use, preserves performance, and supports long-term reliability.

 ---